Marlowe Middle School

 throughout the school year that may include Art, Art and Design, Computers, Technology Lab,

-Foods and Nutrition, Speech and Drama and Spanish.
+Foods and Nutrition, Creative Communications and Spanish.
 Freshman level Spanish

 and Chinese in a year long course is available to 8th graders who qualify.